muckelba/poracleWiki/operation/faq.md

 layout: default
 parent: Operation
 ---

+Some frequently, and some not so frequently asked questions

 ### How do you upgrade your node?

 ### How do you switch to a Pull Request for testing